• ROENFR

 SECTION 2

 Art.
-52 – The vice-presidents have, in principle, the following attributions:
+52 – The vice-presidents have, primarily, the following attributions:

-a) are responsible for solving any issues concerning the party they represent, including those assigned by the president and BEx;
+a) are responsible for solving any problems concerning the party they represent, including those assigned by the president and BEx;

-b) monitor the attendance of members of the party at the meetings of the Plenary, the Executive Bureau, and the specialized committees for the party they represent and inform the party, the president of CES, and BEx, in case they find the quorum necessary for the Plenary meeting is not met;
+b) monitor the attendance of the members of the party at the meetings of the Plenary, the Executive Bureau, and the specialized committees for the party they represent and inform the party, the president of CES, and BEx, in the event that they find the quorum necessary for the Plenary meeting is not fulfilled;

 d) are obliged to keep the documents received during the meetings of BEx and the Plenary, as well as those received from the president, and to hand them over to the archive at the end of the year;